ebryerwork/icds_docs/docs/software/installing-from-source/considerations.md

+# Using Custom Software

-# Installing from source
+## Installing from source

-Collab offers a broad range of installed open-source applications, but sometimes you need an application Collab doesn’t have.
+Collab offers a broad range of installed open-source applications, but sometimes you need an application Collab doesn't have.
-When that happens, ask the ICDS Help Desk to install it for you, particularly if you can make a case that others will also use it.

-If that doesn’t work, you may try installing the application yourself, in your own work or group directory.
-Depending on the application,
-and how well its source package is designed and documented, this can be relatively straightforward, or a total nightmare.

-The nightmare scenarios involve poor documentation, combined with the need for other packages also not installed on Collab, which in turn need other packages, and so on.
+Users are allowed and encouraged to compile and install their own software in their storage directories.
+Depending on how well documented the software is, installation may be straightforward or may require modification to the instructions to accomodate user permission levels.

 ## No root access